#1 Home Improvement Retailer

 Harden Your Seedlings

 Harden your seedlings for strong plants.
-On days above 45 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
-A cloudy day will also work well.
-Gradually add more outside time each day, gently introducing your plants to the sun.
-After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
+On days that are warmer than 45–50 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
+Cloudy days are fine, but no harsh nighttime chills or direct sunlight yet.
+After a week or more of this, you can leave them out overnight if the temps stay above 50 degrees.
 Cover your plants if they're in the ground and a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes

-When your plants should have three or four true leaves — different from miniature seedling leaves – it's time to transplant them.
-In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either on top of the soil after it's planted or in the hole.
-Only apply as much as recommended, as you could burn the plant and kill it instead of helping it along.
+When your plants have three or four true leaves — different from mini seedling leaves – transplant them.
+In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply fertilizer as directed, either in the hole or on top of the soil after it's planted.
+Only apply as much as recommended, as you could burn and kill the plant instead of helping it.

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish it all off with mulch and compost.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
+It may help foster larger plants that bear more fruit and flowers.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
+Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Mankato Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Mankato Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores